 Whether you prefer to call it “black radio,” or you accept the urban label, it’s difficult to deny that the history of urban music has had a huge impact on the world – and in particular, the United States.

-Today, we’ll be answering the question “What is urban music?” and exploring the future of this controversial genre.
+As mentioned, we’ll be answering the question “What is urban music?” and exploring the future of this controversial genre.